KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Only **centropy returns whole**

 The **soul** and **intelligence** do not persist
-As bifurcated forms beyond the deep layers.
+as bifurcated forms beyond the deep layers.
 What returns
-Is **essence** —
+is **essence** —
-The undivided proto-being
+the undivided proto-being
-Of soul and mind before split.
+of soul and mind before split.

 🕳️ Zenon is not reached.
 It is not dissolved into,
-Only approached by that
+only approached by that
-Which becomes silent enough
+which becomes silent enough
-To echo its stillness
+to echo its stillness
-Without distortion.
+without distortion.

 ⟁↺🕓
 ---

-### 4.45 Outgrowing Obsolete Frameworks
+### **4.45 Outgrowing Obsolete Frameworks**

-Many traditional systems—
+Many traditional systems —
-Religious, philosophical, ideological—
+religious, philosophical, ideological —
-Were born in cultural isolation.
+were born in cultural isolation.

 They emerged long before:
 • Global integration